Froelich Ranch: AQHA grullo stallions and horses, AQHA blue roan stallions and horses in North Dakota

 Within all this history of stallions and mares, one overall philosophy prevails in our horse business: we breed horses that we love to ride.
 We choose bloodlines from the greats to make great horses.
 We use horses to maintain our cattle business, and we breed horses to get the job done.
 Whether it’s pulling calves to the branding iron, roping across the arena, or taking an evening pleasure ride, these horses are continually proving their versatility.

-The five sons of John Froelich, his wife Barbara and grandsons have kept watch over his dream and have made it their own...
+The two sons of John and Barbara Froelich, and their families have kept watch over his dream and have made it their own...

 "Yes there's always fence to fix and cows to check, but we always have time to chat about our horses!"